AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-aem.md

 >[!ENDSHADEBOX]

-Deploy the Commerce-Assets AEM project to the environment for the AEM Assets authoring environment.
+Deploy the Commerce-Assets AEM project to the AEM Assets authoring environment.

 1. From the Cloud Manager, create production and staging environments for your AEM Assets project, if needed.